michaltalmor/Experiment_Ass/README.md

 # Experiment Assignment

 # INTRODUCTION
-This is a full-stack Project.
+This is a full-stack Project for experiments

 Developing of a node.js app and Vue.js